agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 Hodometer is an optional component of Seldon Core v2 responsible for collecting anonymous usage metrics.
 The name comes from the [ancient device](https://en.wikipedia.org/wiki/Odometer) for measuring distance, familiar in cars as an _odometer_, because it's all about keeping track of your mileage!

+Let's consider how metrics were handled in Core v1, why we opted for a different approach in Core v2, and how Hodometer actually works.

 ---

 * Hodometer is for "measuring your mileage".